asokolsky/RESTing-with-Flask/02.rest/README.md

 # Starting with REST

-What we had before can not be truly considered a REST server.
-REST servers operate on collections of objects and we had none of these.
+What we had before can not be truly considered a REST service.
+REST services operate on collections of objects and we had none of these.
 In this section we shall build one.